-One of the most popular ways of valuing crypto assets is by estimating how accessible the market is and making comparisons with the current estimated market capitalization.
+One of the most popular ways of valuate crypto assets is by estimating how accessible the market.
+Is and making comparisons with the current estimated market capitalization.
 For example, many people argue that Bitcoin is an investment that is similar to gold in that it stores value that grows continually.

-This can be described as if the current gold price is at $2000 per ounce, then the gold stock that has been mined in the world has reached $13 trillion.
+This can be described as if the current gold price is at $2000 per ounce.
+Then the gold stock that has been mined in the world has reached $13 trillion.
 As for Bitcoin itself, its maximum supply on the market is 21 million coins.
-So in this case, the comparison between gold and Bitcoin is invalid in terms of storing the value of the asset itself.
-For example, if the value of Bitcoin reaches $620,000, then Bitcoin will only touch the figure of 2% of the total capitalization of gold in the world.
+The comparison between gold and Bitcoin is invalid in terms of storing the value of the asset itself.
+For example, if the value of Bitcoin reaches $620,000.
+Then Bitcoin will only touch the figure of 2% of the total capitalization of gold in the world.

 The advantage of this approach is the simplicity of the logic behind it.
 This approach makes it easy to understand the value of crypto assets and also provides a strong framework for comparing cryptocurrencies against other markets.